-Our schools serve the Catholic communities of Bournemouth.
+Our schools serve the Catholic communities of Torbay.
 We also welcome applications from all parents and carers, regardless of faith or background, who would like their children to be educated in a Christian environment.

-Plymouth CAST is the admission authority for the academies in Plymouth CAST as listed on the website at http://www.plymouthcast.org.uk/web/our_schools/276738 and is responsible for determining the admissions policies for these schools.
+Plymouth CAST is the admission authority for the academies listed above and is responsible for determining the admissions policies for these schools.
 On behalf of the Trust, the admissions process for our schools is coordinated by the local authority of each school.

 The directors of the academy trust are responsible for the admissions policy and for ensuring the policy is implemented in CAST schools.
-School leaders (supported by Local Governing Boards) are responsible for following the admissions policy and providing information to directors to enable them to fulfil their responsibilities.
+School leaders (supported by Local Governing Boards) are responsible for following the admissions policy and providing information to directors to enable them to fulfil their responsibilities